-I actually use some vinegar in my Gluten Free Bread Machine Bread Recipe to help give more rise to my custom flour blend.
+I use some vinegar in my Gluten Free Bread Machine Bread Recipe to help give more rise to my custom flour blend.

 If you decide to try vinegar and baking soda as an egg replacer, here is how:

-- For one egg, mix together one teaspoon of baking soda with one tablespoon of white vinegar.
+- For one egg, mix one teaspoon of baking soda with one tablespoon of white vinegar.
 Let it sit for a moment.

 - Stir the mixture into the batter or dough in place of one egg.